MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-knowledge-article.md

 ![Preview panel.](media/preview-panel.png "Preview pane in content editor for knowledge article")

+This is an indicative preview.
+Content rendered can be different in the actual device or screen.

 > [!NOTE]
-> This is an indicative preview.
-Content rendered can be different in the actual device or screen.
+>While authoring a knowledge article in the Content editor panel if you add anchor links, you won't be able to test the links in the Designer or the Preview mode.
+However, once the article is published the anchor links work as expected.

 ## Add a file attachment to a knowledge article